-Data analytics company Palantir Technologies Inc. (NYSE:PLTR) is the latest public company to embrace Bitcoin.
+Data analytics company Palantir Technologies Inc. PLTR is the latest public company to embrace Bitcoin.

 Palantir's founding members, including Peter Thiel and Joe Lonsdale, have voiced mixed opinions regarding Bitcoin.
 Thiel, though a supporter of cryptos and Bitcoin, suggested previously that Bitcoin could be a financial weapon China is wielding against the U.S.